Utah vs. BYU Football

 The most efficient way to increase self-value is to respect and value others.
 It helps to realize that a little bit of all of us is in each of us.
 Of course, it isn’t always easy to value and respect others.
 But the harder it is to recognize the basic humanity of another person, the greater the reward in doing so.
 [1]

-In a zero sum game, people tend to dehumanize the other side.
-Perhaps the opposing side is “less normal” because our own side is “normal”.
+In a zero-sum game, people tend to dehumanize the other side.
+Perhaps the opposing side is “less normal” because our own side is “more normal.”
 But realizing that every single human being has similar attributes and their own individual experiences can enable a thoughtful discovery of the humanity in another person.
 Then rage will be less and peace can exist.

 The Curse and Blessing of Being a Centrist

-Speaking of taking sides in a zero sum game interaction (win-lose), here is something that I’ve wanted to say for a while.
-For some reason, being a centrist, vocal proponents of political ideologies tend to villanize me.
-Additionally what doesn’t make sense is they think I’m often only for the opposing side because I’m not agreeing with their assertions, which couldn’t be farther from the truth.
-I would much rather listen and enjoy the perspectives of any side, of which I find myself firmly set in a centrist role.
+Speaking of taking sides in a zero-sum game interaction (win-lose), here is something that I’ve wanted to say for a while.
+For some reason, vocal proponents of political ideologies tend to villainize me when I’m a centrist.
+Additionally, what doesn’t make sense is they think I’m often only for the opposing side because I’m not agreeing with their personal assertions, which couldn’t be farther from the truth.
+I would much rather listen to and enjoy the perspectives of any side, of which I find myself firmly set in a centrist role.

 The good news: We can connect, even when we disagree, even with the people we disagree the most.